-6 In addition, in Lapeceros v.
-Cruz, Civ.
-No. 19-0090 (NMI Super.
-Ct.
-Dec.
-11, 2019) (Order 7 Finding That A Prevailing Plaintiff Can Be Awarded Attorney's Fees In A Case Involving A 8 Violation Of The Alien And Immigrant Consumer Protection Act Pursuant To 4 CMC § 5189(c), 9 Even Though Plaintiff Was Represented By Micronesian Legal Services Corporation, A Non-Profit 10 Organization), where the Superior Court for the Commonwealth of the Northern Mariana Islands 11 ("Superior Court") awarded attorneys' fees to a prevailing plaintiff pursuant to the Alien and 12 Immigrant Consumer Protection Act even when the plaintiff is represented a non-profit organization.
-13 Therefore, to promote the public policy of allowing indigent individuals to enforcing their 14 rights pursuant to the Alien and Immigrant Consumer Protection Act, and in light of the Supreme 15 Court's decision in Reyes, and the Superior Court's decision in Lapeceros, the Court finds that 4 CMC § 5189(c) authorizes awarding attorney's fees to prevailing plaintiffs even if the plaintiff is 16 17 represented by a non-profit organization.
+Therefore, the Court finds Reyes persuasive on the issue of awarding attorney's fees to a prevailing plaintiff represented by a non-profit organization.

+To promote the public policy of allowing indigent individuals to enforcing their rights pursuant to the Alien and Immigrant Consumer Protection Act, and in light of the Supreme Court's decision in Reyes, the Court finds that 4 CMC § 5189(c) authorizes awarding attorney's fees to prevailing plaintiffs even if the plaintiff is represented by a non-profit organization.
 See Stevens, 373 F. Supp. at 620-21.